Bektashism: Interwar years (1919-1941)

+Post-World War II

 Bektashism continued to flourish until the Second World War.
 After the communists took power in 1945, several babas and dervishes were executed and a gradual constriction of Bektashi influence began.
 Ultimately, in 1967 all tekkes were shut down when Enver Hoxha banned all religious practice.
 When the ban was rescinded in 1990, the Bektashism reestablished itself, although there were few left with any real knowledge of the spiritual path.
 Nevertheless, many tekkes (lodges) operate today in Albania.

-The most recent head of the order in Albania was Hajji Reshat Bardhi Dedebaba (1935–2011) and the main tekke has been reopened in Tirana.
+The most recent head of the order in Albania was Hajji Dedebaba Reshat Bardhi (1935–2011) and the main tekke has been reopened in Tirana.
 In June 2011, Baba Edmond Brahimaj was chosen as the head of the Bektashi Order by a council of Albanian babas.
-Today, sympathy for the Order is generally widespread in Albania where approximately 20% of Muslims self-report as having some connection to Bektashism.
+Today, sympathy for the Order is generally widespread in Albania where approximately 20% to 25% of Muslims self-report as having some connection to Bektashism.

-There are also important Bektashi communities among the Albanian communities of North Macedonia and Kosovo, the most important being the Arabati Baba Teḱe in the city of Tetovo, which was until recently under the guidance of Baba Tahir Emini (1941–2006).
-Following the death of Baba Tahir Emini, the dedelik of Tirana appointed Baba Edmond Brahimaj (known as Baba Mondi), formerly head of the Turan Tekke of Korçë, to oversee the Harabati baba tekke.
-A splinter branch of the order has recently sprung up in the town of Kičevo which has ties to the Turkish Bektashi community under Haydar Ercan Dede rather than Tirana.
-A smaller Bektashi tekke, the Dikmen Baba Tekkesi, is in operation in the Turkish-speaking town of Kanatlarci, North Macedonia that also has stronger ties with Turkish Bektashis.
-In Kosovo, the relatively small Bektashi community has a tekke in the town of Gjakovë and is under the leadership of Baba Mumin Lama and it recognizes the leadership of Tirana.

-In Bulgaria, the türbes of Kıdlemi Baba, Ak Yazılı Baba, Demir Baba, and Otman Baba function as heterodox Islamic pilgrimage sites, and before 1842 were the centers of Bektashi tekkes.
-Bektashis continue to be active in Turkey and their semi-clandestine organizations can be found in Istanbul, Ankara and İzmir.
-There are currently two rival claimants to the Dedebabate in Turkey: Mustafa Eke and Haydar Ercan.
-A large, functioning Bektashi tekke was established in the United States in 1954 by Baba Rexheb in the Detroit suburb of Taylor,and the tomb (türbe) of Baba Rexheb continues to draw pilgrims of all faiths.